 What is Negligence?

 Negligence occurs when one person does not exercise reasonable care in their conduct, which results in direct harm to other people.
 Individuals, corporations, and even governments can act negligently.
-The Charlotte personal injury lawyers at Randall & Stump, PLLC regularly represent victims of negligence who have suffered harm at the hands of others.
+The Charlotte personal injury lawyers at Randall & Stump, Criminal Defense Attorneys regularly represent victims of negligence who have suffered harm at the hands of others.

 Unlike the majority of states, North Carolina uses a legal defense known as “pure contributory negligence,” which makes obtaining compensation from an at-fault party considerably more difficult than it would be in many other states.